scrapy/scrapy/docs/intro/tutorial.rst

 Selectors have three methods (click on the method to see the complete API documentation).

-* :meth:`~scrapy.xpath.XPathSelector.x`: returns a list of selectors, each of them representing the nodes selected by the xpath expression given as argument.
+* :meth:`~scrapy.selector.XPathSelector.x`: returns a list of selectors, each of them representing the nodes selected by the xpath expression given as argument.

-* :meth:`~scrapy.xpath.XPathSelector.extract`: returns a unicode string with the data selected by the XPath selector.
+* :meth:`~scrapy.selector.XPathSelector.extract`: returns a unicode string with the data selected by the XPath selector.

-* :meth:`~scrapy.xpath.XPathSelector.re`: returns a list unicode strings extracted by applying the regular expression given as argument.
+* :meth:`~scrapy.selector.XPathSelector.re`: returns a list unicode strings extracted by applying the regular expression given as argument.